Swarnim55/Swarnim55/README.md

 # Hi there, I'm Swarnim 👋

-I'm a passionate Frontend Developer with over 5 years of experience in web development.
+I'm a passionate Software Developer with over 5 years of experience in WebApp Development.
 For Frontend, I love working with React, Next.js, and TypeScript.
 For Backend, I love working with Node.js, Express, and MongoDB.
-(Also working with Python and DjangoRestFramework) Being a CS Engineer, I am also a big fan of IOT, Robotics, and Machine Learning.

 ## 🛠 Technologies & Tools